Eytan Stibbe: Business career

 In 1984, after his military service, Stibbe joined a team of advisers at Israel Aircraft Industries that was working on the development of systems for the Lavi fighter jet.
-In 1985, he was among the founders of the LR Group, which implemented projects and established infrastructures in developing countries.
+In 1985, he was among the founders of the LR Group, with former Israeli Air Force pilots Roy Ben-Yami and Ami Lustig.
+The LR Group conducted development activities in Africa, including agriculture, construction, infrastructure and defense-related projects.
 In 2011, he left LR and sold his share of the company (33%).
 In 2012, he acquired 35% of Mitrelli, an engineering, procurement and construction company (ECP) whose fields of operation were similar to those of LR.
 In 2018, Stibbe left Mitrelli and sold all of his shares in the company.

 Stibbe established Vital Capital Fund in 2010.
 The company invests in enterprises whose goal is to improve the economic, personal and social wellbeing of low- and middle-income communities.
 The fund's investment strategy is to invest in companies whose intention is to generate positive, measurable social and environmental impact alongside a competitive financial return.

 He is a member of the advisory committee of Bridges Israel, an impact investment fund that invests in Israeli businesses.
 Stibbe is a partner in HarTech, which develops simulation systems; LISOD, Hospital of Israeli Oncology in Ukraine; Pangea Therapeutics, a digital healthcare company that develops highly personalized cancer medications and treatments based on computational genomics; and Proprep, an online STEM tutorial company.

 Spaceflight

 On 8 April 2022, Stibbe took off for the International Space Station (ISS) from Cape Canaveral as a space tourist.
 Stibbe is the 583rd space traveler in the world.
 He became the second Israeli in space, after Ilan Ramon, who died onboard Columbia while returning from space.
-Stibbe described his space tourism as the "Rakia" mission, which was the title of the book published with the fragments of the diary of his late commander, which survived reentry.
+Stibbe described his space tourism as the Rakia mission, which was the title of the book published with the fragments of the diary of his late commander, which survived reentry, and was discovered in a field in Texas, and now part of the National Library of Israel.
 He flew to the ISS aboard SpaceX Axiom Space-1, paying for his own ticket to ride.
 Stibbe was accompanying and demonstrating many Israeli technologies during this mission along with AstroRad a radiation protective vest from StemRad.